This documentation guides you through the steps of successfully deploying IndoorAtlas technology. The main phases in this process are

 On Android devices, positioning is often infrastructure free, that is, accurate positioning can be achieved using existing Wi-Fi and magnetic features.

 However, on iOS, accurate multi-floor positioning can generally only be guaranteed with Bluetooth low-energy (BLE) beacons.
-The IndoorAtlas platform can utilize any existing beacon installation, but if none are present, some need to be installed.
+The IndoorAtlas platform can utilize any existing beacon installation such as beacons embedded in WiFi Access Points.
+If no beacons are present, some need to be installed.
 See our beacon guide for further instructions.

 Check also the next section which lists requirements for typical use cases.